stsun/stsun.github.io/_pages/about.md

 About me
 ------

-I have just defended my PhD in July, 2019.
-Later this summer, I am moving to Caltech and work as a postdoc.
+I have just defended my PhD (advisor: Prof. [Ian Eisenman](http://eisenman.ucsd.edu/)) in July, 2019.
+Later this summer, I am moving to Caltech and work with Prof. [Andrew Thompson](http://web.gps.caltech.edu/~andrewt/) as a postdoc.

 I am broadly interested in understanding the large-scale ocean circulation and its interaction with the atmosphere and cryosphere.
 In my PhD, I have been using a variety of models, ranging from idealized conceptual models to fully coupled climate models, to explore the physical constrains on the global ocean overturning circulation.
 For more details, see my [publications](https://stsun.github.io/publications/).